Utah

 Bryce Canyon National Park

-Made to order — ships in 1–4 business days.
+Made to order.
+Ships flat in 1–4 business days.
 Shipping & returns

-Details
++ Details

 • 12 × 18 inches

-• Printed on 98 lb (160 gsm) archival cotton rag paper
+• Drawn on 98 lb (160 gsm) archival cotton paper

-• Drawn using precision technical pens and archival inks
+• Precision technical pens and archival inks

 • Signed and dated on the back

-• Ships flat, carefully protected and ready to frame
+• Ships flat, protected, ready to frame

 Each map begins with elevation data and is drawn by a pen plotter in our Vermont studio.
-The result merges mechanical precision with the organic texture and imperfections of real ink on paper.
+Mechanical precision, plus the texture and small imperfections of real ink on paper.

 Bryce Canyon is not a canyon at all but a series of natural amphitheaters eroded into the eastern edge of the Paunsaugunt Plateau.
-At elevations between 8,000 and 9,000 feet, frost wedging and rainwater have carved the soft limestone into thousands of hoodoos — tall, thin spires of rock that stand in densely packed rows like the ruins of an impossible city.
+At elevations between 8,000 and 9,000 feet, frost wedging and rainwater have carved the soft limestone into thousands of hoodoos: tall, thin spires of rock that stand in densely packed rows like the ruins of an impossible city.

 This map traces the plateau’s rim and the labyrinth of fins, walls, and gullies below it.
 The contour lines compress dramatically at the amphitheater edges where the terrain drops hundreds of feet over short distances, then spread wide across the gentle plateau above.
-The result is a portrait of a landscape defined by its edge — a place where a flat, forested highland suddenly breaks apart into one of the most intricate erosional landscapes on the planet.
+The result is a portrait of a landscape defined by its edge, a place where a flat, forested highland suddenly breaks apart into one of the most intricate erosional landscapes on the planet.

 Location